4Minutes Left: "Heart to Heart" maxi-single

 The music video for "Heart to Heart" was released on March 28, 2011, and features CN Blue's member Lee Jung-shin.
-The video starts with a woman (played by member Kim Hyuna) and her boyfriend (Jung-shin) sitting on a couch and talking; she notices how much he has changed, but he stands up and walks off.
+The video starts with member Hyuna and her boyfriend (Jung-shin) sitting on a couch and talking; she notices how much he has changed, but he stands up and walks off.
 Soon afterwards, she and the other 4Minute members are at a club when she notices her boyfriend is talking with another woman.
 She and 4Minute then plan all sorts of mischief for revenge including spraying his sandwich, replacing his toothpaste and shaving cream with other creams, delivering inappropriate items to his workplace, making his car not start, dropping a large fake spider while he is sitting on the couch, and getting him arrested using edited photos.
 At the end of the video, she is talking with him again.

 "Heart to Heart" peaked at number 5 on the Gaon Digital Chart's weekly charts and finished 2011 at number 47 on the yearly chart.

 4Minutes Left and "Mirror Mirror"

 The full-length album 4Minutes Left was released on April 5, 2011 in CD and digital formats.
 It included all songs from the "Heart to Heart" digital maxi-single as well as five new tracks.
-It reached number 2 on the Gaon Album Chart and sold 37,727 copies.
+It reached number 2 on the Gaon Album Chart and sold 38,678 copies.
 The album was also released in the Philippines and Brazil.

 A music video for the promotional single "Mirror Mirror" was released the same day.
 The video starts with a mirror breaking.
 The girls in the first part of the song, sings in a black and white background with geometrical shapes.
 By the second chorus the girls then are seen in a street with lights and an orange sky serving as backgrounds.
 By the final part of the song, they are seen in both of the previous concepts.
 Throughout the song the girls are also seen in a room with mirror serving as walls, however the girls are also seen alone in the rooms.